|

 group can declare religious freedom or respect of religious traditions

-as a mean for maintaining a lifestyle, schooling or social customs
+as means for maintaining a lifestyle, schooling or social customs

 that would be visibly different than that of the majority.
 Therefore,